webyrd/scheme-primer/README.md

 *Work in progress*

-Inspired by the primer in 'The Diamond Age', spaced repetition, 'Remembering the Kanji', Rocksmith, Spock's test at the beginning of 'Star Trek IV: The Voyage Home', 'The Little Schemer', Dan Friedman's C311 course, and my experience teaching Scheme over many years.
+Inspired by the primer in 'The Diamond Age', spaced repetition, 'Remembering the Kanji', Rocksmith, Zarf's 'Lists and Lists', Spock's test at the beginning of 'Star Trek IV: The Voyage Home', 'The Little Schemer', Dan Friedman's C311 course, and my experience teaching Scheme over many years.

 To run the Scheme Primer, please load the file `primer.scm` in Chez Scheme (https://cisco.github.io/ChezScheme/):